float, flexbox

 To start using CSS Flexbox, you need to first define a flex container.

-The flex container becomes flexible by setting the display
+The flex container becomes flexible by setting the display property to flex.

 .flex-container {